microsoft/seismic-deeplearning/README.md

 #### Penobscot

-Trained and tested on full dataset.
-Inlines with artefacts were left in for training, validation and testing.
+Trained and tested on the full dataset.
+Inlines with artifacts were left in for training, validation and testing.
 The dataset was split 70% training, 10% validation and 20% test.
 The results below are from the test set

 |    Source        |    Experiment                       |    PA       |    IoU       |    MCA     |